Skip to main content

 Collects results from the search engine you.com.

-The A-Parser functionality allows saving the settings of the SE::You scraper for further use (presets), setting up a parsing schedule, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, enumeration of alphanumeric combinations and lists to obtain the maximum possible number of results.
+A-Parser functionality allows you to save scraping settings for the SE::You scraper for future use (presets), ), set a scraping schedule, and much more.
+You can use automatic query multiplication, substitution of sub-queries from files, iteration over alphanumeric combinations and lists to get the maximum possible number of results.

-Saving results is possible in the form and structure you need, thanks to the built-in powerful templating engine Template Toolkit which allows applying additional logic to the results and outputting data in various formats, including JSON, SQL, and CSV.
+Results can be saved in the form and structure you need, thanks to the built-in powerful templating engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.

-• Links, anchors, snippets, and links to preview images from the results
+• Links, anchors, snippets, and links to the preview image from the SERP

 Capabilities

-• Any tasks requiring automatically generated texts or search results on you.com
+• Any tasks requiring automatically generated texts or you.com search results

 Queries

-Keywords should be specified as queries, for example:
+Keywords should be provided as queries, for example:

 What is bitcoin?